WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 `path_names`: dictionary of strings
 - A dictionary of keys (stage of preprocessing) and values (filepath to that stage).
 The provided dictionary is required to have a `Raw`, `Notch`, `Bandpass`, and `Smooth` path.

-`sampling_rate`: int/float
+`sampling_rate`: int, float
-- Numerical value of the sampling rate of the `Signal`.
+- Sampling rate of the `Signal`.
 This is the number of entries recorded per second, or the inverse of the difference in time between entries.

 **Returns**